Chart Color Schemes

 South Hedland has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 14 projects likely impacting the area.
-Notable projects include South Hedland Integrated Sports Hub, South Hedland Tourist Development and Workforce Accommodation Village, South Hedland Town Centre Revitalisation, and South Hedland Service Worker Housing.
-Below is a list of those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 13 projects likely affecting the region.
+Notable initiatives include the South Hedland Integrated Sports Hub, South Hedland Tourist Development and Workforce Accommodation Village, South Hedland Town Centre Revitalisation, and South Hedland Service Worker Housing.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.